On a wild final night of swimming, U.S. sets two world records, edges Australia in gold-medal race

 Finke set his new standard in the 1,500 freestyle before the American women closed a thrilling nine days of swimming in style.

-The U.S. finished with eight gold medals to edge out rival Australia, which won seven events.
+The U.S. finished with eight gold medals to top Australia, which won seven events.
 Still, it was the lowest victory total for the Americans since the 1988 Seoul Games, when they were beaten by a doping-tainted East German program.

 After a bevy of disappointing performances by some of its biggest names, the U.S. team was very much aware of its gold-medal battle with the Aussies.